Learning Haptic-based Object Pose Estimation for In-hand Manipulation Control with Underactuated Robotic Hands: Experiments

 In this section, we test the MPC closed loop control approach discussed in Section \ref{sec:MPC}.
 We first use the collected data to train transition model \eqref{eq:prediction_state} with feature combination 7.
 As discussed in Section \ref{sec:transition_model}, the data collected for the observation model is used to train a model $\Delta\tve{x}_t=\tilde{f}_{\phi}(\ve{x}_t,\ve{a}_t)$ and compare between GP, FC-NN and LSTM with $k=2$ past states.
 The hyper-parameters in $\phi$ were optimized to reduce transition error.
 We note that the transitions of the model are made in feature space $\mathcal{C}$ while the pose accuracy is computed after using the LSTM observation model presented above.
 Figure \ref{fig:transition_open_loop} shows a usage example of the three transition models in the feature state space over a test trajectory.
 Tracking along the ground truth signals is best performed by the LSTM model.
 Additionally, Figure \ref{fig:transition_horizon} presents the mean error (over the test data) of the three models in an open-loop fashion for an horizon of up to 5.0 seconds.
 Note that the prediction error is composed of the transition accuracy on top of inherent errors of the observation model.
 The LSTM model evidently provides better accuracy and is, therefore, used in the following experiments.

 We now observe the performance of the MPC-Critic over a large set of goals in the workspace of the hand.
+The workspace of the hand is crescent-shaped as illustrated in Figure \ref{fig:traj}.
+Furthermore, previous work has shown that some goals in the workspace, mostly near the boundaries, are harder to reach due to the risk of getting stuck, slide or drop of the object \cite{Morgan2021c}.
 The MPC-Critic is implemented according to Algorithm \ref{alg:mpc} with horizon $H=10$ and weight parameters $w_1=0.8$ and $w_2=0.2$.
 We benchmark the MPC-Critic with three baseline approaches: Open-loop (OL), HS and MPC without critic.
 For the OL, we incorporate the MPC-Critic in an off-line manner where a set of actions is planned to reach the goal from the mean of all initial grasp locations in the data.
 Once the object is grasped, the planned actions are rolled-out in open-loop.
 The HS is implemented as described in Section \ref{sec:HS} where $K_x=K_y=200$.
 The MPC without critic considers only the first component in the sum of \eqref{eq:cost} with $w_1=1$ and, therefore, aims to shorten the path to the goal.
 Furthermore, we compare our results to control when visual feedback is available: VS as described in Section \ref{sec:HS} and MPC with a vision-based transition model.
 For the latter, termed \textit{MPC-Vis}, we use a transition model proposed in \cite{Sintov2019} where the state comprises of the camera perceived pose and actuator torques.
 MPC-Vis is implemented similar to MPC without critic.
-The experiment is conducted by randomly sampling 50 poses in the workspace of the hand and attempting to reach them after grasping the cylindrical object.
+The experiment is conducted by randomly sampling 50 poses in the workspace of the hand and attempting to reach them after grasping the object in an arbitrary initial grasp.
 A roll-out attempt is ended if the object falls or the observation model predicts reaching to the goal.
 Therefore, a roll-out success is considered if the object reaches within 4 mm to the goal at the end of the attempt.
 This goal threshold is chosen based to the accuracy limit of combination 7 with LSTM exhibited in the pose estimation results.
 For the non-visual methods, vision is used solely to estimate and report the true error of reaching a goal.